The Minimization of Random Hypergraphs

-After we have shown the existence of a threshold for the weighting factors, we now treat the number of distinct sets $\|\B_{n,m,p}\|$ in the multi-hypergraph.
-This is a natural upper bound for the size of the minimization.
-In turn, a trivial cap for the number of distinct sets is the total number of sets $|\B_{n,m,p}| = m$.
-When starting the sampling, many different sets are generated and $\|\B_{n,m,p}\|$ is indeed close to $m$.
+After demonstrating a sharp threshold for the weighting factors, we turn to the number of distinct sets $\|\B_{n,m,p}\|$.
+A trivial cap for distinct sets is the total number of edges $m$.
+When starting the sampling, many different sets are generated and $\|\B_{n,m,p}\|$ is close to $m$.
 As the number of trials increases though, duplicates occur in the sample and the two quantities grow apart.
 To discuss this in more detail, we introduce some notation.
-For a pair of integers $\ell,\,u$ with $0 \le \ell \le u \le n$, let $\| \B_{n,m,p}(\ell,u) \|$ denote the number of distinct sampled sets whose cardinality is between $\ell$ and $u$ including.
+For a pair of integers $\ell,\,u$ with $0 \le \ell \le u \le n$, let $\| \B_{n,m,p}(\ell,u) \|$ denote the number of distinct samples whose cardinality is between $\ell$ and $u$, including.
 This is also at most as large as the total number of samples in that range.
 It thus makes sense to expect an upper bound in terms of the binomial distribution.
-We confirm this intuition below and further prove that there is a lower bound of the same flavor.
+We confirm this below and further prove that there is also a lower bound of the same flavor.